 The Hills Have Eyes (1977)

-Not to be confused with the 2006 remake, this is the original version of The Hills Have Eyes from horror legend Wes Craven.
+Not to be confused with the 2006 remake, which is actually also on Tubi, this is the original version of The Hills Have Eyes from horror legend Wes Craven.
 The plot is generally the same — family stumbles upon and gets stranded in a deserted area not open to the public and soon terrorized by violent savages that live in the hills.

 This is early Wes Craven (only his third film).
 While he’s best known for Nightmare on Elm Street and Scream, the 1977 The Hills Have Eyes just shows how much of Craven’s work has been either remade or influential for modern horror.